-Risottos are a deliciously creamy affair but they are so fussy to make…when I feel lazy I just take out this orzo pasta recipe from my collection and follow a few basic steps towards a cozy Sunday evening: A light and delicious recipe on my table, The Crown on Netflix, the ideal setting….
+Risottos are a deliciously creamy affair but they are so fussy to make…when I feel lazy I just take out this orzo pasta recipe from my collection and follow a few basic steps towards a cosy Sunday evening: A light and delicious recipe on my table, The Crown on Netflix, the ideal setting….

 The thought alone just gives me a warm feeling…recreating the same texture you find in a traditional risotto, and with the ability to blend everything into a lovely and smooth dish…